Koh Samui Entry Requirements

 Alcohol

-1 liter of wine or spirits (one bottle)
+1 liter of wine OR 1 liter of spirits

 Currency